pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-In my project, I needed a way to measure much my knee bends while doing a squat.
+In my project, I needed a way to measure how much my knee bends while doing a squat.
 A flex sensor is perfect for this task.

 &nbsp;
 &nbsp;